ScottCampit/visualizations/README.md

 This repo contains software and tutorials for exploratory data analysis and developing plots/figures in various languages, including MATLAB, R, and Python.

 ## Contributing
 Contributions are welcome!
-Please read the contributions guide to get started.
-Also feel free to submit bugs, feature requests, and pull requests.
+Please use the standard approach of forking the repo and submitting pull requests.
+When committing code changes and submitting pull requests, please write clear commit titles and messages.